ParthPatel00/SantAI/Gift-expert/README.md

 - **Discover unique gifts** - AI finds products you'd never think of
 - **Perfect for any occasion** - birthdays, anniversaries, holidays, or just because

-## 🚀 How It Works - The Magic Behind SantAI
+## 🚀 How It Works - The Magic Behind Santa Agent

 ### **Step 1: You Request a Gift**